alanyongy/tft-matchup-predictor/README.md

 >
 > Using the constantly-update match history and the list of alive players, these rules are used to compute which players are valid opponents in the next round.
 >
-> Visual overlays are placed on eligible opponents while reading names from the sidebar — which is constantly done in order to account player positions in the sidebar constantly changing over the course of a game.
+> Visual indicators are overlayed on eligible opponents while reading names from the sidebar — which is constantly done in order to account player positions in the sidebar constantly changing over the course of a game.
 >
 > The result is a visual overlay indicating the potential opponents.
 >